robang74/redfishos/forum/quick-start-guide.md

 nameserver  2a10:50c0::ad2:ff
 ```

-This is an example of `/etc/resolv.conf` for every host connected with an `IPv4` + `IPv6` network which alternates *AdGuard* and *Quad9* ad-blocking and safe-filtered `DNS`.
+This is an example of `/etc/resolv.conf` for every host connected with an `IPv4` + `IPv6` network that alternates *AdGuard* and *Quad9* ad-blocking and safe-filtered `DNS`.

 > :warning: **Attention**
 >
 > Usually the `/etc/resolv.conf` is not the right place to insert these values.

 ---

 ### VPN USE

 The `SailFish OS` supports many clients to establish a `VPN` tunnel for your traffic.
 The most known and used is related to the `OpenVPN` standard.
-When a client is involved then a server is needed on the other side, in this case a VPN service provider.
+When a client is involved, a server is needed on the other side, in this case a VPN service provider.

-About `VPN` services there is a very [interesting post on `F-Droid` blog](https://web.archive.org/web/20230628153815/https://f-droid.org/en/2023/03/08/vpn-trust-requires-free-software.html) which refers to also others articles and independent studies.
+About `VPN` services, there is a very [interesting post on `F-Droid` blog](https://web.archive.org/web/20230628153815/https://f-droid.org/en/2023/03/08/vpn-trust-requires-free-software.html) which refers to also others articles and independent studies.
 The article deserve to be read but for those are in hurry, this topic can be briefly summarized with these three statements:

-* [proton.me](https://proton.me/) - a suite of SaaS services tailored for privacy with the headquarters and data-center in Switzerland.
-Allows free accounts but limited, included a `VPN` compatible with `OpenVPN` but `IPv4` .only.
+* [proton.me](https://proton.me/) - a suite of SaaS services tailored for privacy with headquarters and data centers in Switzerland.
+Allows free accounts but is limited and includes a `VPN` compatible with `OpenVPN` but `IPv4` only.

-* [VPNs with full `IPv6` Support in 2023](https://restoreprivacy.com/vpn/best/ipv6/) - an article that presents three `VPN` providers that support the `IPv6` but do not have free trial plan which means you have to pay with your credit card (privacy but not anonymity).
+* [VPNs with full `IPv6` support in 2023](https://restoreprivacy.com/vpn/best/ipv6/) - an article that presents three `VPN` providers that support the `IPv6` but do not have a free trial plan, which means you have to pay with your credit card (privacy but not anonymity).

-Therefore the only viable way to go with ProtonVPN relying on a `IPv6`-only network operator is using [CLAT](https://forum.sailfishos.org/t/testing-clat-for-ipv6-only-mobile-networks/14520/1) which is still under testing.
+Therefore, the only viable way to go with ProtonVPN relying on an `IPv6`-only network operator is using [CLAT](https://forum.sailfishos.org/t/testing-clat-for-ipv6-only-mobile-networks/14520/1) which is still under testing.

 <sup>________</sup>

 **Why using a VPN?**

-The original [article](https://f-droid.org/en/packages/ch.protonvpn.android/) about `VPN`s posted into `F-Droid` blog has been removed (404) but the Wayback Machine of [Archive.org](Archive.org) did a copy which the last version is on 28th June 2023.
-Later, the page came back but it has been changed.
-Among others parts changes, this one has been removed:
+The original [article](https://f-droid.org/en/packages/ch.protonvpn.android/) about `VPN`s posted into `F-Droid` blog has been removed (404) but the Wayback Machine of [Archive.org](Archive.org) did a copy, and the last version is on 28th June 2023.
+Later, the page came back, but it has been changed.
+Among other parts, this one has been removed:

-> :information_source: **NOTE"**
+> :information_source: **Note**
 >
 > ProtonVPN is created by the CERN scientists behind ProtonMail, the world's largest encrypted email service with 20 million users, including many **activists** and **journalists** such as **Reporters Without Borders**.

-You might think that privacy and security are a concern of criminals only but reading these kinds of claims, you might drop that bias.
-It is about everyone of us and especially for protecting those of us that are more exposed for the good sake of many.
+You might think that privacy and security are only concerns of criminals, but reading these kinds of claims, you might drop that bias.
+It is about everyone of us, especially those of us that are more exposed, for the sake of many.

-Now, we easily can imagine why [Archive.org](Archive.org) is facing a nasty and expensive trial in the USA about copyright violation: *it easier to control those who have a short-only memory*.
+Now, we can easily imagine why [Archive.org](Archive.org) is facing a nasty and expensive trial in the USA about copyright violations: *it is easier to control those who have a short-only memory*.

 ---

 ### COMPASS CALIBRATION

-Compass calibration feature can be seen in `GPSinfo`’s change log since v0.9.0-1 release in 2019.
-Using the last version from `Chum` market, the compass will be calibrated automatically doing some oo-loops.
-Therefore [OrienteeringCompass](https://openrepos.net/node/10468) is redundant for this aim but it can be installed for its main purpose.
+The compass calibration feature can be seen in `GPSinfo`’s change log since the v0.9.0-1 release in 2019.
+Using the last version from the `Chum` market, the compass will be calibrated automatically, doing some oo-loops.
+Therefore [OrienteeringCompass](https://openrepos.net/node/10468) is redundant for this aim, but it can be installed for its main purpose.

 ---

 ### GPS & MAPS

 The MLS data packaged and delivered from Jolla market can be outdated.
-Therefore use `MLS Manager` to download your country or geographic area of your interest (cfr. update #2).
+Therefore, use `MLS Manager` to download the country or geographic area of your interest (cfr. update #2).

 From `F-Droid` market install: